aiven/devportal/docs/products/kafka/howto/kafka-tiered-storage-get-started.rst

-Get started with Aiven for Apache Kafka® tiered storage
+Get started with tiered storage for Aiven for Apache Kafka®
 ====================================================================

 Aiven for Apache Kafka®'s tiered storage expands storage beyond local disks.
 It stores frequently accessed data on faster tiers and less active data on cost-effective, slower tiers, ensuring both performance and cost efficiency are optimized.